 Because the three aspects of birth affect one another, energetic states like fear and flow can create a positive feedback loop: a cycle that feeds into itself, perpetuating a cause-and-effect loop.

-The fear-tension-pain cycle slows labor and intensifies suffering, leading to more fear.
+The fear-tension-pain cycle slows labor and intensifies suffering, leading to more fear, stress & anxiety.

 In contrast, when a person feels safe and supported, they enter the flow cycle: emotional trust enables surrender and energetic flow.
 This opens and softens the body and supports oxytocin release leading to strong, regular and efficient contractions as well as smoother mechanical progress.